complexdatacollective/documentation.networkcanvas.com/docs/tutorials/building-using-architect.md

 {% include nc-image src="assets/img/architect-guide/start-screen.png" content="The Architect start screen" %}

 When opening Architect, you are greeted by the **start screen**.
 Like the start screen in Interviewer, there is a welcome panel that contains links to the project overview video and the documentation website, with other sections becoming available as needed.

-When opened for the first time, the Architect start screen presents three task options:
+When opened for the first time, the Architect start screen presents two task options:

 1. Create a blank new protocol
 2. Open an existing one from the file browser